-In this guide, we will explain in detail why you need a work-from-home policy and how to implement it successfully across your entire business.
-It also contains guidelines for individuals on how to cope with working at home, in isolation, for an extended time without suffering psychological and emotional exhaustion.
+In this guide, we will explain what WFA is and how to implement it successfully across your entire business.
+It also contains guidelines for individuals on how to cope with working in isolation for an extended time without suffering psychological and emotional exhaustion.

 Some of your staff thrive on constant interpersonal interactions at work.
 Some may find staying at home provides too many distractions.
 Others may be tempted to waste time on social media without the usual supervision.